 First I look at two Christian sermons on Old Testament subjects whose Christian features can be redacted away without difficulty.
 John Chrysostom, the fourth-century, Greek-speaking, priest of Antioch and Bishop of Constantinople, was one of the most prolific writers of the early church.
 Among his many works are about one hundred fifty homilies or sermons on Old Testament topics, including two series of nine and sixty-seven, respectively, on Genesis.
 The homily discussed here is from the second series, which may be the first set of sermons he delivered, while still a deacon.
 Sermon number 64 in the series has a summary of Gen 41:46-49 as its rubric and it covers the story of Joseph from this point up to 45:24.
 It consists of approximately 5500 Greek words.

 It is remarkable how much of this long homily consists of straightforward paraphrase and basic exegesis.
 Chrysostom is also concerned to explain difficult details of the biblical text, and to speculate on the inner states of the characters, especially the motivations and strategies of Joseph.
-He aims throughout to show how God guided events inexorably toward the fulfillment of Joseph's dream.
+He aims throughout to show how God guided events inexorably toward the fulfilment of Joseph's dream.
 There is some hermeneutical material, but it consistently derives its lessons narrowly from the Old Testament stories and does not attempt to Christianize the instruction until the very end, when Joseph's attitude is held up as an example of the New Testament precept to love one's enemies.
 But this brief passage can be excised without interrupting the flow of thought and, under other circumstances, could easily be argued to be a secondary addition.
 Likewise, the sermon concludes satisfactorily if the Christian doxology in the last sentence is deleted as a gloss.